tvieira/presentations/kube_istio_kiali/DEMO.md

 echo "Kiali URL: http://${INGRESS_HOST}"
 ```

-Create an infinite loop to generate data:
+Create an infinite loop to generate data in a new terminal, so it keeps hitting the productpage so you have continuous telemetry:

 ```shell
 while true; do curl -o /dev/null -s -w "%{http_code}\n" http://${GATEWAY_URL}/productpage; done